ltgoslo/norec_tsa/README.md

 ## To run the conversion script:
 1. Clone the repo norec_fine
 `git clone https://github.com/ltgoslo/norec_fine.git`
-2. Run `tsa_conll.py` with optional arguments for the path to the NoReC<sub>*fine*</sub> folder containing the json files, and for the path for the resulting CoNLL tab-separated files.
+2. Run `python tsa_conll.py` with optional arguments for the path to the NoReC<sub>*fine*</sub> folder containing the json files, and for the path for the resulting CoNLL tab-separated files.
 ```
 usage: tsa_conll.py [-h] [--jfolder JFOLDER] [--cfolder CFOLDER] [--intensities]